library(mini007)

 [[3]]$prompt

-[1] "Translate the 3 bullet points from English into German accurately, maintaining the original meaning."
+[1] "Translate the 3 bullet points summary from English to German accurately."

 [[3]]$response